judeharding/pure-react/README.md

 BASIC RECIPE

+4-step process:
+1. Make a sketch of the end result
+2. Carve up the sketch into components
+3. Give the components names
+4. Write the code!

-1.)
-HTML doc has a DIV in it called ROOT
+A.)  HTML doc has a DIV in it called ROOT

-2.)
-JS file has this basic code below:
+B.)  JS file has this basic code below:

 import React from 'react';